dyec/cogwerx-mjpg-streamer-pi3/README.md

 ### Initial setup:

 Manual pre-setup steps:
-* Download a raspbian image for your Pi (we tested this on a Pi3 using [Horizon's](https://bluehorizon.network/) raspbian image [download](https://bluehorizon.network/documentation/disclaimer)).
+* [Download](https://bluehorizon.network/documentation/disclaimer) a raspbian image for your Pi (we tested this on a Pi3 using [Horizon's](https://bluehorizon.network/) raspbian image).
 Unzip and flash the image to your micro SD Card, (setup WiFi) and boot.
 Full setup instructions [here](https://bluehorizon.network/documentation/adding-your-device).
 * Run raspi-config as root and set GPU memory and enable the Pi Cam

 ```